Pabla007/HTB-Journey/Active Directory/Initial Attack Vectors/02 SMB relay attack.md

 ![[Pasted image 20240120122918.png]]

 Some configuration changes to the responder
 SMB and HTTP should be off so that is not captured but relayed
 ```
+SMB = OFF
+HTTP = OFF
 ```

+We can also add -I at the end for NTLM relay and could interactive shell. instead of getting the sam dump

+or or or

+we can also run commands with -c